andresrinivasan/vmware-explore-2022-assets/README.md

 # VMware Explore 2022 Assets from Redis Presentations

 These are the assets I referenced during my VMware Explore presentations.
-Please reach out if you have quetions.
+Please reach out if you have questions.

 ## Presentations